SorryX/Discord-Status-Animator/README.md

 # Discord-Status-Animator
-A simple tool that animates you're status. https://prnt.sc/1014ufu
+A simple tool that animates your status. https://prnt.sc/1014ufu